-WSDOT elements have a Timber Foundation or a Concrete Foundation element to document any visible structural conditions not related to scour.
-The foundation may be a spread footing or a footing supported by piles or drilled shafts.
+WSDOT Timber Foundation and Concrete Foundation elements document that a foundation is visible, and the structural condition may or may not be related to scour.
+The foundation may be a spread footing, or a footing supported by piles or drilled shafts.
 The foundation element is based on the footing material and the piles may be of any material.
-The condition of the foundation is the focus of these elements, not the design or pile materials at this time.
+The condition of the foundation is the focus of these elements, not the pile design or material.

-These elements document that a foundation is visible and structural conditions.
-As with Pile/column elements, if an element is added due to exposure, do not delete the element in subsequent inspections.
+If the supporting piles are visible, then the pile element should be added to the bridge.
+Do not delete the pile element in subsequent inspections.
+The total quantity is the quantity of piles supporting the exposed foundation, not just the number of exposed piles.
 When scour threatens or reduces the condition, the scour documentation and condition is recorded separately in WSDOT element 361 and not recorded in the foundation element.